Special Educational Needs

 We do our best to send translated letters home to parents/carers whose first language is not English.

-We visit the SENCO at the primary school and together identify students who are vulnerable or who have SEN. Information is gathered about the students’ needs and this is shared with relevant staff at Brightstowe to ensure they understand and are prepared for the student.
+We visit the SENCO at the primary school and together identify pupils who are vulnerable or who have SEN. Information is gathered about the pupils’ needs and this is shared with relevant staff at Brightstowe to ensure they understand and are prepared for the pupil.
 We visit the primary school to observe the pupil in their natural setting and will then meet and introduce them to the transition programme.
 This involves a visit to Brightstowe to familiarise themselves with the building and to meet key people.
-A second visit will be arranged for the pupil, or sometimes a very small group of pupils with similar needs, to take photographs of the building and corridors, key staff, bathrooms etc. The student may choose to make a scrapbook with the names of the places/people for them to take away during the holidays.
+A second visit will be arranged for the pupil, or sometimes a very small group of pupils with similar needs, to take photographs of the building and corridors, key staff, bathrooms etc. The pupil may choose to make a scrapbook with the names of the places/people for them to take away during the holidays.

 As students prepare to leave us in Year 11, any information relating to academic progress, learning styles, tried and tested strategies etc. is passed on to the relevant member of staff at college/post 16 centre.
 If required, we support the student by introducing them to the college/post 16 centre and can arrange additional visits if needed.
 These visits can be individual or in small groups.
 If needed we talk to our students about practicalities of getting to their new placement, for example, how will they travel to and from the college/post 16 centre.
 We celebrate students’ successes at Brightstowe and help them move on to the next stage of their education.